erobic/neural_networks/README.md

 # Neural Networks

-This is where I implement networks and tweak things to improve their performances

-## network.py
-A neural network with n-layers and selectable cost and activation functions
+Implementation of Neural network with Backpropagation and Stochastic Gradient Descent.
+Cost and activation functions can be switched easily.

-### Sample program:
+### Usage:
 ```python
 import network
 model = network.Network([784, 30, 10])